 Shortly after 2000, I was learning about some younger people – people of my generation – who found Mr Chýla's behavior and character OK and I just lost my emotional attachment to them, too.
 I just can't understand how someone may be so incredibly morally fudged up.
 Everyone who defends the likes of Mr Chýla is just scum.

 For years, I had thought that the influence of fudged up individuals of Mr Chýla's type on the institutions is an artifact of my nation's not being so good as other nations.
 Our DNA is perhaps not so good and the communism has screwed our social structure and morality, too.
 But I no longer think that there's something very special about Czechia here.
 It was an unreasonable and unfair "masochist racism".
-I think that the likes of Peter W*it, Sabine Hossenfelder, and many others are pretty much analogous pieces of crap as Mr Chýla – and they and their pathetic excuses for their own inadequacy got comparably influential in the U.S. and Western Europe.
+I think that many people in the West are pretty much analogously unconstructive towards proper science as Mr Chýla – and they and their pathetic excuses for their own inadequacy got comparably influential in the U.S. and Western Europe.
 All this filth just like to spread ludicrous propaganda that they're on par with the actual physicists – much like communism was producing propaganda that we were better off than the capitalist world – even though they must know that all these things are ludicrous lies.
 They're forming alternative structures that try to conquer the environment.

 In the panel discussion, lots of questions were asked.
 My understanding is that all the questions were posed by actual registered participants of the conference.
 Nevertheless, the "plurality" (Gross' word) was about the falsifiability, gloom, and all this garbage.
 (Other repeated questions dealt with the existence of de Sitter solutions and other "more normal" or "professional" topics that have existed at previous conferences, too.)
 Most of the authors of such questions were probably some young participants.
 But where is the mankind going?
 It's not trivial to fly to Okinawa (even the U.S. troops in April 1945 would agree) and it's not trivial to do the other things needed to host a participant.
 Does it make any sense to fly to these islands if you have such serious doubts about the very justification of the field?